Musician Onboarding · Rapture & Ruin

 Invoice

 Submit your invoice to the Horizon team promptly after the performance.
-Your fee is $300 + superannuation where applicable.
+Payment will be processed on receipt.

 Future projects

 Musicians who engage seriously with the process will be considered for future Horizon projects.
-The next project is planned for early June.
+The ensemble is growing across seasons.

 Media